-Our expert advisors, Jerry and Lyndsay, will answer all your questions and let you know if equity release is right for you.
+Our expert advisors, Jerry and Lyndsey, will answer all of your questions and let you know if a lifetime mortgage is right for you.
 There’s no pressure whatsoever and also no fees for our advice.
 In fact, we don’t charge any broker fees, not even upon completion of a lifetime mortgage facility!

 Equity release is a really flexible option as you can use the money however you choose.
 The money is paid tax-free, and you can either receive it as a lump sum, as regular payments or as and when you need it.

 Here are some common examples of ways that customers have utilised lifetime mortgage.